|

 If the weather

-to eat or play a little.. but, they seem to prefer to stay in their den..
+to eat or play a little, but, their preference is to stay in their den.

 They are supplied with plenty of straw.